 The new year is well on its way, and I’ve finally started to set my annual goals.
 One of them is to be more organized… which always seems to a struggle for me.
 I get overwhelmed fairly easily.
 The first area of my life that I need to organize is my cooking routine.
 I absolutely hate coming home from work (starving) and having to figure out what to cook for dinner.
 The best solution to this problem is to use a meal planner.

-Now, I’ll be honest, planning your meals can be about as much fun as budgeting.
+Now, I’ll be honest, trying to plan your meals can be about as much fun as budgeting.
 But it’s just as important!
 Some excellent reasons to use a meal planner are:

 1.To save money.